Students Leaving Krakow in 1549

-Students Leaving Krakow in 1549 (Wyjście żaków z Krakowa w roku 1549) – an oil painting painted by Jan Matejko in the autumn of 1892 in Krzesławice during a health stay in a country manor belonging to the artist's family.
+Students Leaving Krakow in 1549 (Wyjście żaków z Krakowa w roku 1549) is an oil painting painted by Jan Matejko in the autumn of 1892 in Krzesławice during a health stay in a country manor belonging to the artist's family.
 The painting is in the collection of the National Museum in Krakow and is exhibited in the Jan Matejko House on Floriańska Street.

 Description of the painting

 On the canvas, Matejko depicted Kleparski Square, filled with crowds of people.
 In the background, the buildings of Krakow, flooded with the light of the rising sun, are shown: on the right, the Barbican, St. Florian's Gate and in the distance, the towers of St. Mary's Church, on the left, behind the gate there is the silhouette of the university collegiate church of St. Florian.
 The center of the composition is the Monastery of the Spirits with the most valuable, Gothic part of the walls.

 The event presented by Jan Matejko was the result of a clash that took place on 14 May 1549 in Krakow, between students of the Krakow Academy and the armed servants of the priest canon Andrzej Czarnkowski.
 The servants attacked the student dormitory of All Saints, which they destroyed and injured the students, and even killed one student (a certain Jerzy, son of Jan from Pieniany).
 The case, through the intercession of King Sigismund Augustus, was brought to court, but the trial was not conducted impartially.
 Some of the outraged students decided to leave Krakow and move to other universities.
 The artist painted the moment when students left Krakow in droves.
 "The painting with a large group of crowding figures is in browns and yellows with accents of red and dark green".